Evidence in Capitol Riot ‘Trending Towards' Sedition Charges, Prosecutor Says

 The federal prosecutor who had been overseeing the Justice Department’s investigation into the Jan.
-6 attack on the Capitol says evidence likely supports sedition charges against some of the rioters.
+6 attack on the Capitol says evidence likely supports sedition charges against some of the rioters, NBC News reports.

 “I personally believe the evidence is trending towards that and probably meets those elements,” Michael Sherwin, the former acting U.S. Attorney for the District of Columbia, said in an interview with CBS News’ Scott Pelley that aired Sunday on "60 Minutes."